Help TopicsExpand all | Collapse all

 1. Generating a Scan & Print Batch

-- Select an shipping profile that has "Scan + Print" mode
+- Select a shipping profile that has "Scan + Print" mode

-- Generate labels for a batch of orders using the USPS/UPS/FedEx/DHL button as usual, notice that no shipping label will print out
+- Generate labels for a batch of orders using USPS/UPS/FedEx/DHL ship methods, click Ship as usual.
+Notice that no shipping label will print out

-- Next, generate the pick list and go pick your item from the warehouse into a trey
+- Next, generate the pick list and go pick your item from the warehouse into a tray

 2. Packing for a Scan & Print Batch

 Now, once you are on the Scan & Print screen, the UI will guide you through the actions needed.

 You will see that single line orders are grouped together, and multi-line orders are grouped together.
 You can click on Next Step to go to the Scan & Print page.